This Tiny Group of Stocks Have Beaten the Market Every Year Since 1927

 Top-Tier Stocks Outperform

-My job is pretty simple: find our readers the world’s best income opportunities.
+My job is pretty straightforward: find our readers the world’s best income opportunities.

 I’ve analyzed all the top dividend-paying investments in the stock market, from utilities and consumer staples to master limited partnerships and real estate investment trusts.
 From time to time, I even explore income investments outside of traditional stocks and bonds, such as private companies, covered call strategies, and tax lien certificates.